Releasing new versions

 Release process

-To start a new release, run node .scripts/release.mjs
+To start a new release, run node .scripts/release.mjs.
+This script:

 - Gets the latest